MHenderson/sudoku-modelling/article/rst/my_paper.rst

 Sudoku puzzles
 ~~~~~~~~~~~~~~

 Everyone is familiar with Sudoku puzzles, which appear in newspapers daily the world over.
 A typical puzzle is shown in Figure XXX.
-To complete the puzzle requires the puzzler to fill the empty cells with numbers XXX in such a way as to have exactly one of every number in every row, every column and every of the small 3 by 3 boxes.

 XXX Figure 1 XXX

+To complete the puzzle in Figure XXX requires the puzzler to fill every empty cells with an integer between 1 and 9.
+The puzzle is only complete if all the empty cells are filled in such a way that every number appears once in every row, every column and every of the small 3 by 3 boxes.

 A well-formed Sudoku puzzle has a unique solution.
 This means that the puzzle can be solved by logic alone, without any guessing.